liujinsuozn8/memobook/java/base/memo.md

             // public B(String b, String c)
             // public B(String b, String c) :test B
             A a = new B("test B", "test C");

+            // class A:first static black
+            // class B:first static black
+            // class A:first black, print b [class A:public String b]
+            // public A()
+            // class A:public String b
+            // class A:first black
+            // public B()
+            // class B:this is b
+            A a2 = new B();
         }
     }